CyberFlameGO/svnpython/Doc/library/imp.rst

 .. function:: load_module(name, file, pathname, description)

-   .. index:: builtin: reload

    Load a module that was previously found by :func:`find_module` (or by an otherwise conducted search yielding compatible results).
-This function does more than importing the module: if the module was already imported, it is equivalent to a :func:`reload`!
+This function does more than importing the module: if the module was already imported, it will reload the module!
 The *name* argument indicates the full module name (including the package name, if this is a submodule of a package).
 The *file* argument is an open file, and *pathname* is the corresponding file name; these can be ``None`` and ``''``, respectively, when